hmcts/bulk-scan-ccd-definitions/README.md

-# bulk scan ccd definitions
+# Bulk scan ccd definitions

 ## Process for developing locally using XLSX files

 ### 1. Modify the JSON data

-There are many bulk scan CCD definition case types.
-Move into the directory of the one you need.
+There are bulkscan,cmc,divorce,finrem,probate,sscs CCD definition case types.
+Move into the directory of case type the one you need.

     bulk-scan-ccd-definitions
     |- definitions